A pool car is a vehicle that is:

 The HMRC Definition of a Pool Car

 Consequently, some employers incorrectly class vehicles as pool cars when they should be classed as company cars.
-This is sometime done to avoid paying more tax and extra National Insurance Contributions.
+This is sometimes done to avoid paying more tax and extra National Insurance Contributions.
 Warning: incorrectly classifying vehicles is subject to severe penalties.

 An HMRC pool car is a “vehicle available for work purposes to more than one driver, and not used for any significant private activity.”

 Company pool cars must be mostly kept on business premises overnight — and not at an employee’s home.
 Of course, there may be times when keeping the vehicle at an employee’s home overnight is essential.
 One possible reason for this might be the driver’s need for an early start the next day.
 As long as such instances are rare and driven by necessity HMRC won’t class the vehicle as a “company car.”

 To ensure these guidelines are followed, make sure you write a comprehensive pool car policy for employees – feel free to use our template below: